 - Help move the goals on the fields into place.
 Before you start, the goals will be chained together and chained to the fence.
 A key to unlock the padlock is available from the canteen.

 - Collect the marshal's box which contains a megaphone and high visibility vest from the canteen or a committee member.

 Once set up the following activities will be required:

-- Make yourself known to the referees and assist them with obtaining payment from the 'home' teams and with anything else they might need.
+- Make yourself known to the referees and assist them with anything they might need.
 Ensure that coaches, managers and spectators do not discuss the game with the referees for any reason.
 If they have concerns, they must only speak to the Ground Marshal who can choose whether any further action is required.
 Keep in mind that the referees are young players from the club and need our full support.